List of songs in Guitar Hero World Tour: Downloadable content

 In addition to custom songs, players of the Xbox 360, PlayStation 3, and Wii versions could download new licensed songs for the game.
-However, on March 31, 2014, Activision removed this content from being downloadable and there is no evidence it will become available again.
+However, on March 31, 2014, Activision removed this content from being downloadable and never became available again.

 This was the first game in the Guitar Hero series to support download functionality on the Wii.
-Wii users can store downloaded songs on either the Wii's internal memory or on an SD Card in a "Rock Archive".
-When playing tracks stored on an SD Card, each song is automatically copied to a 200-memory block "content cache" on the Wii's flash memory for play and then deleted after the song is finished.
+Wii users can store downloaded songs on either the Wii's internal memory or on an SD card in a "Rock Archive".
+When playing tracks stored on an SD card, each song is automatically copied to a 200-memory block "content cache" on the Wii's flash memory for play and then deleted after the song is finished.
 Some downloadable content was not available for the Wii due to technical or licensing issues until November 24, 2009.
 Except for the Jimi Hendrix songs, the downloadable content is forward-compatible with Guitar Hero 5, Band Hero and Guitar Hero: Warriors of Rock, automatically updated to include new features found in those games.

 Downloadable songs were available for individual purchase on PlayStation 3, Wii and Xbox 360, with a limited number of songs available free of charge.
 Also, users could purchase track packs of three songs.
 The Jimi Hendrix Track Pack was originally only available for download as a track pack and not as individual songs, but Activision announced that in March the Wii would receive the Hendrix pack as downloadable singles.
 These songs have since been released with the second Jimi Hendrix Track Pack.